-The main goal of this meeting will be to determine a roadmap for Blender 3.x, and a status update on & discussion of ongoing work.
+The main goal of this meeting will be a status update on & discussion of ongoing work.

 The meeting will be open for everybody interested to join on Google Meet (link below).

 People present are referred to by first name for brevity.
 Others are referred to by full name.

 - Previous meeting notes

 - A&R Module Meetings agenda for inclusion in your own calendar